-- Laws and regulations applied in each country/region, regarding the prohibition of abusive use of superior positions, shall be abided by. - Based on contracts, business partners shall do fair and just business with integrity.
-They are requested not to impose any unreasonable demands and duties on their suppliers, using the position as buyers and clients, such as one-sided decision of business conditions with them. - Based on contracts, business partners shall do fair and just business with integrity.
-They are requested not to impose any unreasonable demands and duties on their suppliers, using the position as buyers and clients, such as one-sided decision of business conditions with them.
+- ◆ Laws and regulations applied in each country/region, regarding the prohibition of abusive use of superior positions, shall be abided by. - Based on contracts, business partners shall do fair and just business with integrity.
+They are requested not to impose any unreasonable demands and duties on their suppliers, using the position as buyers and clients, such as one-sided decision of business conditions with them. - Business partners are requested to refrain from practices that create disadvantage for their own suppliers.